gopheracademy/gopheracademy-web/content/advent-2017/go-1.10.md

 Go 1.10 will also bring an update to the ` pprof ` tool.
 This brings a host of improvements, among which an updated UI featuring a flame graph representation of the profiling data [CL 75870](https://golang.org/cl/75870)

-A good news is that now all flags supported by ` gofmt ` are supported by ` go fmt ` as well.

 <br>